jasonsbeer/Amiga-2000-EATX/README.md

 There are issues with the placement of most slots on the Revision 0 PCB.
 Working on next revision.

 May 16, 2021 - Revision 1 complete.
-After some double checks, it will submitted for fabrication.
+Submitted for fabrication.

 ## Project Goals
 1. Enter Amiga 2000 Rev 6.4 schematics into KiCad, including all known A2000 Rev 6.x PCB updates.